Save the Barrow Line Petition

 I enjoy walking and as you probably know I also like photography.
-Therefore I’m always on the look out for spots of natural beauty where you might get a glimpse of a sparrow hawk or a kingfisher or just a nice landscape photo.
+Therefore I’m always on the lookout for spots of natural beauty where you might get a glimpse of a sparrow hawk or a kingfisher or just a nice landscape photo.
 About a year ago I came across a walk from St. Mullins to Graiguenamangh.
-This is called the Barrow Line and the walk meanders along the side of the barrow and takes about 2 hour 20 to walk.
+This is called the Barrow Line and the walk meanders along the side of the barrow and takes about 2 hours 20 to walk.
 (This includes me taking about 50 photos along the way!).
 One day while walking here I saw a sign for ‘Save the Barrow Line’ and I was dismayed to hear of the plans for this stretch of walkway.

 What is the Barrow Line?

 The Barrow Line is the local name for a unique natural grassy tow-path along Ireland’s second longest river, The Barrow.
 This river is one of the Three Sisters rivers and flows through towns like Athy, Carlow, Leighlinbridge, Bagenalstown, Goresbridge, Graiguenamanagh, St. Mullins and New Ross.
-The Barrow Line is used by walkers and cyclists who enjoy the nature and the area’s outstanding scenic beauty.
+The Barrow Line is used by walkers and cyclists who enjoy nature and the area’s outstanding scenic beauty.

 The authors of Hiking in Ireland have described the Barrow Line as, “a peaceful green corridor a world away from distractions of the modern world. “